Exact and high order discretization schemes for Wishart processes and their affine extensions: Numerical results on the simulation methods

 \section{Numerical results on the simulation methods}

 The scope of this section is to compare the different simulation methods given in this paper.
-We still consider a time horizon $T$ and the regular time-grid $t^N_i=iT/N$, for $i=0,\dots,N$.
-In addition, we want to compare our schemes to a standard one, and we will consider the following corrected Euler-Maruyama scheme for $AFF_d(x,\overline{\alpha},B,a)$:
+We still consider a time horizon $T$ and the regular time-grid $t^N_i=iT/N$, for $i=0,\ldots,N$.
+In addition, we want to compare our schemes to a standard one, and we will consider the following corrected Euler--Maruyama scheme for $\AFF_d(x,\overline{\alpha},B,a)$:

-Here, $x^+$ denotes the matrix that has the same eigenvectors as~$x$ with the same eigenvalue if it is positive and a zero eigenvalue otherwise.
-Namely, we set $x^+=o diag(\lambda_1^+,\dots,\lambda_d^+) o^T$ for $x=o diag(\lambda_1,\dots,\lambda_d) o^T$.
+Here, $x^+$ denotes the matrix that has the same eigenvectors as $x$ with the same eigenvalue if it is positive and a zero eigenvalue otherwise.
+Namely, we set $x^+=o \operatorname{diag}(\lambda_1^+,\ldots,\lambda_d^+) o^T$ for $x=o \operatorname{diag}(\lambda_1,\ldots,\lambda_d) o^T$.
 Thus, $x^+$ is by construction a positive semidefinite matrix and its square root is well defined.
-Without this positive part, the scheme above is not well defined for any realization of~$W$.
+Without this positive part, the scheme above is not well defined for any realization of $W$.

 First, we compare the time required by the different schemes and the exact simulation.
 Then, we present numerical results on the convergence of the different schemes.
-Last, we give an application of our scheme to the Gourieroux-Sufana model in finance.
+Last, we give an application of our scheme to the Gourieroux--Sufana model in finance.